 - Wash your hands with soap and water.
 If water isn’t available, you can use hand sanitizer instead.

 - If you have an old patch on your body that contains the same drug, remove it.
 Do this by peeling back an edge of the patch with your fingers and then gently pulling off the rest of the patch.
 Fold the patch in half with the sticky sides pressed together.
 Throw away the used, folded patch in a closed trashcan.

 - Decide where you will place the new patch.
 Your doctor’s instructions and the drug’s label or package insert should give information on where to put it.
 For instance, certain patches should be applied to the upper chest or the upper, outer arm.
 Others should be placed on the lower abdomen or hip.

 - Prepare and clean the skin to remove any dirt, lotions, oils, or powders.
-Clean the skin using warm water or warm water and a clear soap.
+Clean the skin using warm water alone or with a clear soap.
 Avoid scented soaps or soaps that contain lotion.
 Dry the skin with a clean towel or paper towel.

 - Open the package carefully by tearing it open or using scissors.
 Avoid tearing or cutting the patch itself.
 If you do tear or cut the patch, don’t use it.
 Throw away the damaged patch as directed in step 3 above.

 - Take the patch out of the packaging.
 Remove the protective liner on the patch as directed by the patch instructions.
 Be careful not to touch the sticky side of the patch.
 Note: If the patch’s protective liner contains two parts, first peel off one part of the liner.
 Apply the exposed sticky part of the patch to the skin and press down.
 Next, peel back the second part of the liner and press the entire patch down.

 - Place the patch, sticky side down, onto the clean area of skin.
 Using the palm of your hand, press down on the patch to make sure the patch is firmly attached to your skin.